Last updated April 2025

 Diamonds

-Yes, they’re still a girl’s best friend, but they’re also overhyped and overpriced.
-Even though recent discoveries of large deposits of raw stones in Australia, Canada, and Russia have increased production worldwide, because only a handful of companies own most of the supply—and gem giant De Beers controls two-thirds of its global distribution—diamond prices remain artificially high.
+Yes, they’re still a girl’s best friend, but they’re also overhyped and overpriced: Because only a handful of companies own most of the supply—and giant mining companies control two-thirds of its global distribution—mined-diamond prices remain artificially high.

-There are several better buys: Lab-grown diamonds are chemically and physically identical to mined ones and cost about 20 to 30 percent less; sapphires, rubies, and other stones offer similar dazzle at significantly lower prices.
+There are several better buys.
+You could go for lab-grown diamonds, which are surging in popularity.
+Lab-grown diamonds are chemically and physically identical to mined ones but cost 20 to 40 percent less (and aren’t dug up from environmentally destructive mines or sold to fund civil wars and violent regimes).
+Sapphires, rubies, and other gems offer similar dazzle at significantly lower prices.
 Before buying anything, shop around to make sure you're not overpaying.

 DNA Ancestry Reports

-More than a dozen outfits offer to analyze your genes for various reasons, from testing for medical conditions to romantic matchmaking.
-But most consumers are buying them for estimates of their ancestry or ethnicity.
+Outfits like Ancestry.com, 23andMe, and others analyze your genes for various reasons, from testing for medical conditions to romantic matchmaking.
+But most consumers buy them for estimates of their ancestry or ethnicity.

 While genetic science continues to make important discoveries and invent breakthrough medical treatments, the breakthroughs DNA ancestry companies make are largely marketing ones.
-We find that some companies overpromise on what they can deliver; despite their ads, they at best can provide very general and imprecise ancestry estimates, especially when they try to assign users to regional ethnic groups.
+Many companies overpromise on what they can deliver; despite their ads, at best they can provide very general and imprecise ancestry estimates, especially when they try to assign users to regional ethnic groups.

 Drugs—Name-Brand